aberbenni/MotionDialog/README.markdown

-MonotionDialog
+MotionDialog
 ================

-MonotionDialog is a port of MonoTouch.Dialog to RubyMotion.
+MotionDialog is a port of MonoTouch.Dialog to RubyMotion.
 It is a foundation to create dialog boxes and show table-based information.
 Table support Pull-to-Refresh as well as built-in searching.